 3 Ways of Getting to Damnoen Saduak

 Thailand is a wonderful country for budget travelers, so while getting to the floating market of Damnoen Saduak, may take some time, there’s ways to get there without burning your wallet.
 The most costly method will be to hire a taxi to get you there, but if you’re short on time and prefer to avoid the hassle, it’s convenient.
 Here’s some ways to get to the market…

 Thailand has budget tours and they will spoil you.
 My first trip to Damnoen Saduak, I signed up for a half day tour from my hostel for under $25.
-Not only was I picked up at my hostel in an air-conditioned van with an English-speaking guide; but I got a boat ride at the floating market, a visit to an elephant camp, snake camp, a wood carving shop and a free bottle of water!
-So this is my recommendation.
-Sure, you could probably do it for a few dollars cheaper, but here, what you’re paying for is time, convenience and coverage.
+Not only was I picked up at my hostel in an air-conditioned van with an English-speaking guide; but I got a boat ride at the floating market, a visit to an elephant camp (Note: Most Thai elephant camps are not ethical in their treatment of elephants), snake camp, a wood carving shop and a free bottle of water!

 Downside: You’ll likely get there at the worst hour of 9AM, when the whole market turns into a floating circus of boat traffic.